TankHQ/tank/docs/2-getting-started.md

 What follows is just a visit to the shooting range, not the full campaign.
 This minimal example shows Tank in action: connecting, defining a unit, and executing basic maneuvers.
 Just enough to get mud on your boots and feel the recoil.

-Plain brief: install Tank + a driver, define an entity struct, create the table, insert a few rows, then query them.
+Plain brief: install Tank and a driver, define a entity, create the table, insert a few rows, then query them.
 For full tactical exercises including transactions, complex queries, and multi-driver deployments, proceed to the [*Field Manual Section 3* - Supply Lines](3-connection.md).
 1) Arm your cargo
 ```sh
 cargo add tank